Canadian-Sheep-Federation/CSFIntershipAssessment2024/AI_assesment/README.md

-# AI Assesment
+# AI Developer Assessment

 ## Implementation

-For demonstating the video classificaiton pipeline, I have implemented a simple carrot classifier using a CNN to detect if an image has a carrot within it or not.
+For demonstating the video classificaiton pipeline, I have implemented a simple carrot classifier using a CNN to detect if a single image has a carrot within it or not.
 I extended this to a video input by simply applying the model to each frame and summing the outputs.

 ## Limitations & Future Considerations